2015 Byrd Postdoctoral Fellowship Program

 Columbus, OH 43210-1002

 The Ohio State University is an Equal Opportunity/Affirmative Action employer.
 Qualified women, minorities, Vietnam-era Veterans, disabled Veterans and individuals with disabilities are encouraged to apply.
-Successful completion of a background check is also required for final candidates.
+Successful completion of a background check is required for all final candidates.

 History of the Program